Artistic rendering of how new guest entrance at Paignton Zoo is expected to look

 New animals arriving soon

-Central plaza and pathways
+New Central Plaza and pathways

-New habitats in development
+New habitats

 New playground built outside Paignton Zoo's Island Restaurant as part of 2026 development works